DarkoGNU/DarkoGNU.github.io/_posts/2022-05-24-musl_linux_impressions.md

 Most open-source software will work, as the distro maintainers can compile it against musl, patching when necessary.
 Precompiled binaries will often work with `gcompat`, but sometimes, they'll need a complete glibc chroot.
-Using Flatpaks also works - they come with their own set of libraries, including glibc.
+Flatpaks will also work - they come with their own set of libraries, including glibc.

 Okay, but should you use musl?
 It's highly subjective.